Frequently Asked Questions

 How long is a body used for teaching and what is the final disposition of the body?

 The medical profession is a long and slow learning process.
-The bodies utilized in the medical curriculum could entail a period of six months or even two years; sometimes longer.
+The bodies utilized in the medical curriculum could entail a period of one week or even two years; sometimes longer.
 When the various studies have been completed the remains are cremated.

 Can the family claim the ashes for private burial?